mathquill/mathquill/README.md

 Wiki pages "Fonts", "Fractions", and "Keyboard Events".

-All the JavaScript that you actually want to read is in `src/`, `build/` just contains a cat'ed (and eventually, minified) version of all that.
+All the JavaScript that you actually want to read is in `src/`, `build/` just contains a cat'ed and minified version of all that.

 1. First, skim `baseclasses.js` to get an idea of the virtual "math DOM".
     * Look over the structure of the virtual DOM tree and the utility methods on